Hourly to Salary Calculator

 How to Convert Hourly Pay to Annual Salary

-Generally speaking, most employee compensation plans will fall into one of two different categories: hourly pay or annual salary.
-With an hourly pay plan, your compensation will be directly determined by the number of hours that you work.
+Generally speaking, most employee compensation plans will fall into one of two main categories: hourly pay or annual salary, though other systems such as commission or bonus-based systems are also common.
+With an hourly pay plan, your compensation is directly determined by the number of hours that you work.

 Typically, these payment plans will come with a set hourly rate and sometimes offer the potential for additional pay, such as overtime hours and tips.
 Hourly pay plans are often tracked using time sheets.

-With an annual salary, your compensation package will be determined in dollars per year.
-In many cases, it will be expected that you work at least 40 hours per week, and you will be allowed a certain number of paid vacation days per year.
+With an annual salary, your compensation package is determined in dollars per year.
+In many cases, it is expected that you work at least 40 hours per week, and you will be allowed a certain number of paid vacation days per year.

 Steps to Convert Hourly Wage to a Salary

 Converting an hourly wage to an annual salary is actually pretty easy.
-First, you will need to determine your hourly wage.
-If the wage is variable (bonuses, tips, overtime pay, holiday pay, etc.), you’ll have to make some adjustments to your final calculation.
+First, you need to determine your hourly wage.
+If the wage is variable (bonuses, tips, overtime pay, holiday pay, etc.), you’ll have to make some adjustments to determine your average or typical hourly rate.

-But if your wage is universal (the same no matter what), the next thing you will need to determine is the average number of hours you work in a week.
+Next, you need to determine the average number of hours you work per week.

 A lot of people work 40 hours per week, but if you take two weeks off each year, then the average amount of hours you work per week will be slightly less than 40.